offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 ---

-## Choosing a location for storing your data
+## Storing your data

-In the simple setup described in this tutorial Offen needs to persist the following files:
+In the simple setup described in this tutorial Offen needs to read and persist the following data:

 - a database file
+- cache files for the SSL certificates
 - a configuration file
-- cache files the SSL certificates

 Keeping these files available at any time is required for running the application, so make sure they are not stored on ephemeral systems.
-If you deploy to a ephemeral host (e.g. Heroku), check ["Configuring The Application At Runtime"][config-docs] for how to configure the application using environment variables and connecting to a remote Database.
+If you plan to deploy to a ephemeral host (e.g. Heroku), check ["Configuring The Application At Runtime"][config-docs] for how to configure the application using environment variables and connecting to a remote Database.

 [config-docs]: /running-offen/configuring-the-application/